Ofra Haza: Collaborations and performances

 On the soundtrack of The Governess (1998), Haza is the featured singer on seven of the twelve tracks and worked closely with film music composer Edward Shearmur.
 In 1999, she performed (together with late Pakistani artist Nusrat Fateh Ali Khan) the track "Forgiveness", on the contemporary symphony album The Prayer Cycle by Jonathan Elias.
 As a featured background vocalist, Haza's voice has been recorded, re-mixed or sampled for Black Dog's "Babylon" single, Eric B and Rakim's "Paid in Full (Coldcut Remix)", "Temple of Love (1992)" by The Sisters of Mercy, and for the M/A/R/R/S hit "Pump Up The Volume".
 The single "Love Song" has been re-mixed by DJs many times, its powerful vocal performance and comparatively sparse musical arrangement making it the perfect vehicle for a dance-rhythm accompaniment.

 Covers of songs by other artists included the Carole King/James Taylor song "You've Got a Friend", Madonna's "Open Your Heart", Gary Moore's "Separate Ways", and Led Zeppelin's "Kashmir".

 There were many live performances and Haza spoke with fond memories of her visits to Japan and Turkey.
 She performed at the 1994 Nobel Peace Prize ceremony in Oslo, where she appeared alongside Irish singer Sinéad O'Connor.
 "Paint Box" was written specially for the event.
 Her 1990 live recording, Ofra Haza at Montreux Jazz Festival was released in 1998.

 Haza shared duets and concert performances with Glykeria, Yehudit Ravitz, Paul Anka, Paula Abdul, Michael Jackson, Iggy Pop, Hoite, Buddha Bar, Ishtar, Gidi Gov, Whitney Houston, Tzvika Pick, Khaled, Prachim Yerushalaim, The Sisters of Mercy, Thomas Dolby, Stefan Waggershausen, Eric B and Rakim, Gila Miniha, Hans Zimmer, Hagashash Hachiver, Yaffa Yarkoni, Dana International, Shoshana Damari and posthumously with Sarah Brightman.

 In late 1999, Haza recorded new material for a new album that she worked on with Ron Aviv, a music producer from Petah Tikva.
 At the time, she also worked with the Finnish violinist Linda Brava, who released a previously unreleased track called Tarab on her MySpace page on 14 May 2010.
 On the track, Haza sings in English, Arabic and Hebrew, while Brava plays the electric violin.
 The track is possibly Haza's last recording.

-In the summer of 2021, the British-Belgian EDM band Gravity Noir created a completely new music arrangement for Im Nin'alu.
-Ofra Haza's original vocals were retained for this, and Ofra Haza also features in their Music video as a special tribute.
-Gravity Noir featuring Ofra Haza - Im Nin Alu 2021, was officially released on July 14, 2021.
-The feature film ANKH was subsequently released in 2022, in which Ofra Haza can be seen and heard several times in archive footage.
+In 2023, Israeli producers teamed up in creating a collaboration between Haza and Zohar Argov, another famous deceased Israeli singer known as "The king of Mizrahi music".
+The song "Kan Le Olam" ("Here Forever") was created through artificial intelligence.
+The song was released on 13 April, 2023 and, according to the Israeli Broadcasting Corporation, is "the first song in the Hebrew language whose voices have been reproduced using artificial intelligence technology.
+The song was produced in honor of the 75th Independence Day of the State of Israel at the initiative of the Israel Broadcasting Corporation here by the Session 42 company."